go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ## Stdout logging on SystemD and Docker

 Stdout on systemd goes to the journal by default.
-Try using `journalctl` or `journalctl <path-to-gitea-binary>`.
+Try using `journalctl`, `journalctl  -u gitea`, or `journalctl <path-to-gitea-binary>`.

 Similarly stdout on docker can be viewed using `docker logs <container>`